Table of contents

 Where To Find GRIVIN

 GIRVIN’s work extends far beyond video games.
 Notably, Tim has also done extensive work creating movie titles.
 He has done over 400 during his career starting with the cult classic “Apocalypses Now”.
-You can check out his work in film here or find him on the following sites:
+You can check out his work in film here or find him at Girvin.com or on social media:

-Tim Girvin did all of the packaging for the NES while Lance Barr designed the NES itself.
+Tim Girvin did all of the packagings for the NES while Lance Barr designed the NES console itself.
 The Japanese predecessor of the NES, the Famicom, was designed by Masayuki Uemura.